augment-eco/terms-and-conditions/en/theft-protection.md

 ### Deductible

 Deductible for the e-Scooter without a battery is 100 € and with a battery 150 €.
 The deductible for the battery alone is 125 €.
-The deductible will be invoiced when the theft or loss is reported and a replacement e-Scooter will be delivered.
+The deductible will be invoiced when the theft or loss is reported.

 ### Minimum Contract period